-Kalinka plays the music you already own, indexes every track, fixes the messy tags, and lets you find anything just by describing the mood you are in.
+Kalinka plays the music you already own in bit-perfect, gapless sound — then indexes every track, fixes the messy tags, and lets you find anything just by describing the mood you're in.
+Self-hosted on Linux, and ready to play in minutes.

 Kalinka understands what your music feels like, not just what it is named.
 Describe a mood, a moment, or a vibe — it searches your own collection and builds the answer.
 All of it runs locally.